marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 - **Alerts module**
   - Alert lifecycle (ACTIVE / RESOLVED).
   - Persistence of triggered alerts.
-  - HTTP APIs for listing and resolving alerts.
+  - HTTP APIs for listing and resolving alerts, with filters by status, device, metric name and time range.

 - **Devices module**
+  - Device registration and catalog, backed by the `devices` table.
-  - Placeholder module for future device registration and API key provisioning.
-  - The current implementation uses a single ingest API key configured via environment variables.
+  - HTTP APIs for listing and creating devices (`GET /devices`, `POST /devices`), including per-device API key provisioning (API keys are generated and stored, and only returned once at creation time).
+The ingest pipeline still uses a single global API key from environment variables.

 - **Auth module**
   - API Key–based authentication for ingest requests.
   - JWT-based user authentication is specified at design level but not yet implemented in code.

-These map to the high-level components C1–C5 described in the Master Design Document (plus the time-series query surface).
+  - **API documentation**
+  - OpenAPI/Swagger documentation exposed at `/docs`, covering App, Ingest, Metrics, Rules, Alerts and Devices APIs, including the `api-key` security scheme for ingest endpoints.

 ## Key technical decisions (DEC)